rasterm/rasterm/docs/ARCHITECTURE.md

 ## Application Boundary

-`apps/rPlayer` owns decoding, scaling, audio, clocks, adaptive resolution, and CSV metrics.
+`apps/rPlayer` owns decoding, audio, clocks, adaptive resolution decisions, and CSV metrics.
-`apps/Termirror` owns DXGI capture, cursor composition, source scaling, and capture damage translation.
+`apps/Termirror` owns DXGI capture, cursor composition, and capture damage translation.
+Apps decide when and why to resize a source, the public `scaleFrame` helper provides the generic dependency free pixel operation.
 Both call only public rasterm types.
 Protocol encoding, terminal output, geometry, and presentation belong to the library.
-Application-specific policies do not.
+Application specific policies do not.

 ## Dependency Policy